 What Happens If Hepatitis C Virus Isn’t Treated?

 When HCV care is not available, the condition can worsen into cirrhosis of the liver.
 This is a progressive, chronic hepatitis form that can ultimately render the liver unable to remove toxins from the bloodstream.
 It can also develop into a form of cancer called hepatocellular carcinoma.
 The CDC reports that one million people will die over the next 40 to 50 years due to chronic, untreated HCV infections.

 How Can a Person Get Hepatitis C?

-Hepatitis C transmits from person to person.
-A common method of this is through shared needles, so it’s particularly prevalent among injective substance users.
-Even absent needle-sharing, it can also be transferred through all equipment used to prepare or “cook” intravenous drug solutions, putting all those in contact with these instruments at high risk.
+Hepatitis C transmits from person to person, most often through shared needles, so it’s particularly prevalent among intravenous substance users.
+Even absent needle sharing, it can also be transferred through all equipment used to prepare or “cook” intravenous drug solutions, putting all those in contact with these instruments at high risk.

 What Are Signs of Hepatitis C in a Drug User?

 Individuals who have a substance use disorder may have Hepatitis C and not realize it.
 The symptoms can be difficult to spot initially due to the changes that drugs can create in the body.
 Signs of this condition include: